{{org_field_logo}}

 2. Scope

-This policy applies to all staff, volunteers, contractors, agency workers, and external service providers who have access to patient information within {{org_field_name}}.
+This policy applies to all staff, volunteers, contractors, agency workers, and external service providers who have access to confidential service user information, personal data, special category data, care records, staff records, and information required for the safe management of the regulated activity within {{org_field_name}}.
 It governs:

 3. Legal and Regulatory Compliance